Quiver Schur algebras for linear quivers: Graded representation theory

 \subsection{Schur functors}

-Several places in this paper rely on Auslander's theory of ``Schur functors'' which we now briefly recall in the graded setting following \cite[\S3.1]{BDK}.
+Several places in this paper rely on Auslander's theory of ``Schur functors'', or quotient functors.
+We briefly recall how this works in the graded setting following \cite[\S3.1]{BDK}.

-Let $A$ be a finite dimensional graded algebra (with $1$) which is split over a field $K$ and let $A\Mod$ be the category of finite dimensional graded right $A$-modules.
-Suppose that $e\in A$ is a non-zero homogeneous idempotent of degree zero and consider the subalgebra $eAe$ of~$A$.
+Let $A$ be a finite dimensional graded algebra (with $1$) that is split over a field $K$ and let $A\Mod$ be the category of finite dimensional graded right $A$-modules.
+Suppose that $e\in A$ is a non-zero homogeneous idempotent and consider the subalgebra $eAe$ of~$A$.
 Then $eAe$ is a graded algebra with identity element~$e$.
 (In all of our applications,~$A$ will be a quasi-hereditary graded cellular algebra.)

 Define functors $\Fun\map{A\Mod}{eAe}\Mod$ and $\Gun\map{eAe\Mod}A\Mod$ by